TomMarianer/gwml/README.md

 # Project pipeline
+Description of the project pipeline, including downloading raw GW strain files, conditioning and creating spectrograms, training a CNN, processing spectrograms through the trained network, detecting outliers and evaluating the search by injecting simulated signals.
 ## Training
 ### On astrophys:
 | Action | Description | Script to submit | PBS file | Notes |